tquadrat/tquadrat.github.io/UsefulLinks.md

 ---
 ## [The Raspberry](stuff/RaspberryStuff.md)

-Information about the Raspberry Pi, projects based on that computer and related stuff.
+Information about the Raspberry&npsp;Pi, projects based on that computer and related stuff.

 ---
 ## Java

+Information about the Java programming language, the JVM itself, and about other programming languages that are implemented for the JVM.

 ### General Stuff